theupdateframework/taps/tap7.md

 Note that the Conformance Tester generates the metadata and files that the implementation uses, and can test for various conditions.
-For instance, the tester tool can generate metadata signed by an invalid key, so it can test whether the implementation will reject an untrusted signature.
+For instance, the Tester can generate metadata signed by an invalid key, so it can test whether the implementation will reject an untrusted signature.